IN THE EARLIEST OF TIMES - STOULTON PEOPLE LOOKED WESTWARDS TO KEMPSEY!

 Worcester was the centre of a great Christian Diocese - it covered the tribal lands of the Hwicce people and included all of Gloucestershire east of the River Severn; south Warwickshire and all of Worcestershire except the very far west.
 In those early days Kings and the wealthy gave land to the Church and Christian monastic estates developed.
 One such monastery was in Kempsey, a place strategically positioned by the River Severn.

 There was an early Christian monastery in Kempsey.
 In 799 Coenwulf, King of Mercia, gave land to the monastery at Kempsey.
 The monastery was made free from all secular services, except military service and the building and repairing of bridges and strongholds.
-In 818 he decreed that all the Worcester monasteries belonged to the monks of Worcester.
+In 818 the bishop decreed that all the Worcester monasteries belonged to the monks of Worcester.
+In those days the bishops were also monks.

 Exactly when the distant and distinct farming settlements of Stoulton, Mucknell and Wolverton were included in the monastic estate, organised from Kempsey, is unknown but it is known that in 840 Bertwulf, then King of the Mercians, restored Stoulton to the Bishop of Worcester - who had been unjustly deprived of it.